tier4/arm-dev-summit-2020/exercises/exercise1.md

 ![](images/exercise1/04_ChangePassword.png)

-5. After you have changed your password, click the "Launch" button in the top-right hand corner of the next screen
+5. After you have changed your password, click the "Launch" button in the top-right hand corner of the next screen.
+If the "Launch" button does not appear after a few seconds, then refresh the page.

 ![](images/exercise1/05_PostLogin.png)